NUSES: New methods and tools for astroparticle physics in space

 for electrons and protons

-The plot illustrates how efficiently the Zirè detector can register incoming particles depending on their type and energy.
-The different curves show the instrument’s sensitivity to electrons (in blue) and protons (in red).
+The different curves show the instrument’s acceptance for electrons (in blue) and protons (in red).

 Expected trigger rates